drewm27/speakerrankings/bookshelf-large.md

 For running karaoke, check out [Karaoke Setups](/karaoke-setups/)

+There are 13 speakers ranked on this page

 **Use your browser's search feature to search for speakers on this page.**

 ### #1 [Genelec 8050B](https://www.guitarcenter.com/Genelec/8050B-Bi-Amplified-Monitor-System-Each-1368456531480.gc): $3800 a pair